durian/xlabel/README.md

 ## Kitchensink

-The following screen shot shows the labels for Ai aircraft, POIs and a smoke marker on the airport.
+The following screen shot shows the labels for AI aircraft, POIs and a smoke marker on the airport.

 ![Screenshot](info/scrot4.jpg)